feaselkl/Much-Ado-About-Hadoop/PITCHME.md

 6. Comparison to SQL Server
 7. Microsoft and Hadoop

----
+---?image=presentation/assets/background/white-wall.jpg&size=cover&opacity=60

 ### Streaming and Cloud

-Hadoop has seen another shift, leveraging technologies like Kafka and Spark in the service of IoT devices and streaming data.
-We are getting to the Slope of Enlightenment in the Gartner hype cycle.
+By leveraging technologies like Kafka and Spark in the service of IoT devices and streaming data, we see a move toward the Slope of Enlightment.

 ![The Gartner hype cycle](presentation/assets/image/HypeCycle.svg)

----?image=presentation/assets/background/space.jpg&size=cover&opacity=20
+---?image=presentation/assets/background/space.jpg&size=cover&opacity=40

 ### Hardware Paradigm

 The hardware paradigm has exploded:

-* High-quality, on-prem, virtualized servers loaded with RAM and CPU cores running on flash array SANs.
+* High-quality, on-prem, virtualized servers loaded with RAM and CPU cores running on NVMe SANs.
-* Smaller endpoint servers, often running on IoT devices and communicating back to the big servers.
+* Smaller endpoint servers (e.g., IoT devices) communicating back to the big servers.
-* Cloud servers:  VMs in AWS or Azure with mid-to-large amounts of RAM and compute, and often backed by S3 or Blob Storage plus local SSD.
+* Cloud servers with mid-to-large amounts of RAM and compute backed by S3/Blob Storage plus local SSD.
 * Docker containers for development environments.

 Hadoop now appears in more guises.